 Next: Breath mints can’t save you from this symptom.

 4. You constantly have bad breath

-- Bad breath might indicate cancer or other infections that can kill you.
+- Bad breath may indicate cancer or a serious infection.

 Next: Your nose knows something you don’t.

-- Studies tie the loss of smell to rapidly approaching death.
+- Studies tie the loss of smell to five-year mortality.

-Our sense of smell is important, but it can fade as we age.
-In one study, losing the ability to smell was a biomarker in many genetic makeups that vitality was fading and death would occur within five years.
+Our sense of smell can weaken as we age.
+In one study, losing the ability to smell was a genetic signal that vitality was fading and death would occur within five years.
 Losing your ability to smell isn’t just a sign that death may be near; it can also indicate Alzheimer’s, another fatal disease.